Michael Demurjian Sells 20,000 Shares of Tyme Technologies, Inc. (NASDAQ:TYME) Stock

-Tyme Technologies, Inc. (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of the stock in a transaction dated Monday, April 5th.
-The stock was sold at an average price of $1.78, for a total transaction of $35,600.00.
-Following the completion of the transaction, the insider now directly owns 24,718,546 shares of the company’s stock, valued at approximately $43,999,011.88.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Major shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.
+Tyme Technologies, Inc. (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of the firm’s stock in a transaction on Monday, April 12th.
+The stock was sold at an average price of $1.57, for a total value of $31,400.00.
+Following the sale, the insider now directly owns 24,698,546 shares in the company, valued at approximately $38,776,717.22.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Large shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.

 Michael Demurjian also recently made the following trade(s):

-Hedge funds have recently made changes to their positions in the business.
-JPMorgan Chase & Co. boosted its stake in Tyme Technologies by 78.7% in the third quarter.
-JPMorgan Chase & Co. now owns 39,474 shares of the company’s stock valued at $37,000 after acquiring an additional 17,384 shares during the last quarter.
-Rhumbline Advisers boosted its stake in Tyme Technologies by 5.6% in the fourth quarter.
-Rhumbline Advisers now owns 96,581 shares of the company’s stock valued at $118,000 after acquiring an additional 5,100 shares during the last quarter.
-Nuveen Asset Management LLC boosted its stake in Tyme Technologies by 3.2% in the fourth quarter.
-Nuveen Asset Management LLC now owns 378,776 shares of the company’s stock valued at $462,000 after acquiring an additional 11,716 shares during the last quarter.
-Finally, BlackRock Inc. boosted its stake in Tyme Technologies by 6.0% in the fourth quarter.
-BlackRock Inc. now owns 4,454,185 shares of the company’s stock valued at $5,433,000 after acquiring an additional 250,552 shares during the last quarter.
-13.01% of the stock is currently owned by hedge funds and other institutional investors.
+Separately, Zacks Investment Research cut Tyme Technologies from a “buy” rating to a “hold” rating in a report on Friday, December 25th.

-Separately, Zacks Investment Research cut shares of Tyme Technologies from a “buy” rating to a “hold” rating in a research note on Friday, December 25th.
+Hedge funds have recently added to or reduced their stakes in the business.
+JPMorgan Chase & Co. grew its holdings in shares of Tyme Technologies by 377.7% in the 4th quarter.
+JPMorgan Chase & Co. now owns 188,579 shares of the company’s stock valued at $230,000 after acquiring an additional 149,105 shares in the last quarter.
+Nuveen Asset Management LLC grew its holdings in shares of Tyme Technologies by 3.2% in the 4th quarter.
+Nuveen Asset Management LLC now owns 378,776 shares of the company’s stock valued at $462,000 after acquiring an additional 11,716 shares in the last quarter.
+Rhumbline Advisers grew its holdings in shares of Tyme Technologies by 5.6% in the 4th quarter.
+Rhumbline Advisers now owns 96,581 shares of the company’s stock valued at $118,000 after acquiring an additional 5,100 shares in the last quarter.
+Finally, BlackRock Inc. grew its holdings in shares of Tyme Technologies by 6.0% in the 4th quarter.
+BlackRock Inc. now owns 4,454,185 shares of the company’s stock valued at $5,433,000 after acquiring an additional 250,552 shares in the last quarter.
+Hedge funds and other institutional investors own 13.01% of the company’s stock.

 Tyme Technologies Company Profile